morrownr/8814au/README.md

 $ sudo ./install-driver.sh
 $ sudo reboot
 ```
-Note: The installation for LMDE, Linux Mint or Ubuntu is complete.
+Note: The installation for LMDE, Linux Mint, Ubuntu or Manjaro is complete.

 Option for Raspberry Pi OS: (select either Option 1 or Option 2 but not both)